Novicetheaf/data-centric-dev-kawasaki-reviews/README.md

 | Tablet(s) | The cards for each review are in rows of 2 | as expected |
 | Mobile(s) | The cards for each review are in rows of 1 | as expected |

-**Note:** For user reviews the page behaves the same bar when in mobile view.
+**Note:** For user reviews the page behaves the same bar when in mobile view, where there is a small margin around the cards, which is as expected.

 #### See more critic review Page